 Cabernet Sauvignon has a distinct aroma where blueberry and raspberry scents dominate, accompanied by a hint of drying hay.
 You can enjoy this wine young, but its full potential is reached when aged so it develops a more complex bouquet involving nutmeg and cinnamon.
 The taste also becomes richer and fuller, with a more velvety quality.
 With regard to food accompaniment, this goes best with roast meats like beef, duck, or pork, grilled wild duck, and hard strong cheeses.

 Cabernet Franc is closely related to Cabernet Sauvignon, also originating from Bordeaux.
 Like its more popular relative, it grows only in Primorska—mostly in Brda, but also in the Vipava Valley and Koper areas.

-Refošk is a dark ruby-violet red wine with strong tannins, and dominant taste of wild berries and plum.
+Refošk is a dark ruby-violet red wine with strong tannins and a dominant taste of wild berries and plums.
 You can enjoy this wine when young as it is lively and fruity.
 However, it can also be drunk when slightly aged and the fruity aromas blend into a more subdued and elegant bouquet.
 Refošk doesn’t benefit from extended aging.

 Have this wine together with cured meat and cheese nibbles, game, or grilled poultry.

 Kraški Teran is one of the most talked about local wines due to a dispute over its origin.
 However, we can say that it’s definitely native to the Karst region where the terroir lends itself highly to this particular variety.

 Produced from Refošk grapes that grow in mineral-rich, red Karst soils, Teran wine is rich and full-bodied with a pleasantly earthy bouquet with some fruity notes.
 You can even distinguish it by its ruby-red color.
 It is also known to be one of the healthiest wines in the world due to its high content of lactic acid, iron, and antioxidants.